Nepiki/Guides/Dragon-Quest-IX:-Sentinels-of-the-Starry-Skies-achievement-guide-roadmap.md

 Defeat Hexagoon with nothing equipped

 _As the achievement says, ensure you are fully unequipped prior to entering the battle with Hexagoon.
-You can still use medicinal herbs to heal by having them in your inventory, just no actual equipment (weapons, armor, accessories) equipped_
+You can still use medicinal herbs to heal by having them in your inventory, just no actual equipment (weapons, armor, accessories) equipped.
+Level 10 or 11 will be sufficient for this_

 ***